tomnis/scalastyle-gradle-not-resolved/README.md

 # scalastyle-gradle-not-resolved

-Gradle plugin for scalastyle 2.12 1.0.0 is not resolvable from jcenter
+gradle-scalastyle-plugin_2.12:1.0.0 is not resolvable from jcenter

 ```
 » ./gradlew scalaStyle